infinum/qa-handbook/Automation/Writing shell scripts.md

 ## What are shell scripts

-[Shell](https://infinum.com/handbook/qa/tools/using-terminal#shell) scripts are programs consisting of a series of commands in a file.
+Shell scripts are programs consisting of a series of commands in a file.

 Instead of typing various commands into the Terminal one by one, you can execute them all by running the script.

 With a shell script you can automate repetitive tasks to do them easily and more accurately.

+Read [Using Terminal](https://infinum.com/handbook/qa/tools/using-terminal#shell) for more details on shell and the Terminal.

 ## bash or zsh